transferzero/transferzero-sdk-dotnet/docs/RecipientsApi.md

 <a name="patchrecipient"></a>
 # **PatchRecipient**
-> RecipientResponse PatchRecipient (Guid recipientID, RecipientRequest recipientRequest)
+> RecipientResponse PatchRecipient (Guid? recipientID, RecipientRequest recipientRequest)

 Updating a recipient